Barista Competition: The Battle of the Baskets

 Unexpected Resistance

 Why would this be?
-We can only assume that when brewing an espresso coffee, the design of the holes somehow reduces clogging and blockage by fines — but then, plenty of users have reported that extremely small holes in the filter basket become easily blocked by small coffee particles, making this style of basket much harder to clean.
+We can only assume that when brewing an espresso coffee, the design of the holes somehow reduces clogging and blockage by fines — however then, plenty of users have reported that extremely small holes in the filter basket become easily blocked by small coffee particles, making this style of basket much harder to clean.

 A coffee particle stuck in one of the holes at the bottom of an Sworks basket, as seen through a microscope in Lance Hedrick’s video review of modern baskets.

 More importantly, we need a better way to analyse the basket holes themselves.
-To this end, Professor Abbott is working on an app to calculate the size of filter basket holes from a picture, inspired by this insightful post by Robert McKeon Aloe.
-Knowledge why these baskets execute so well could be the first step towards optimising their design even further.
+To this end, Professor Abbott is working on an app to calculate the size of filter basket holes from a image, inspired by this insightful post by Robert McKeon Aloe.
+Knowledge why these baskets conduct so well could be the first step towards optimising their design even further.
 Until then, you’ll find us enjoying faster shots than ever, thanks to the new breed of fast-flow baskets.

 Revolutionizing the Espresso Game: The Rise of High Extraction Filter Baskets

 Hey there, coffee enthusiasts!
 You understand those shiny espresso machines you see in your favorite cafes?
-They might look the same as they always have, but there’s a quiet revolution brewing behind the scenes.
-No, it’s not about the espresso coffee machines themselves.
+They might look the same as they always have, however there’s a quiet revolution brewing behind the scenes.
+No, it’s not about the espresso machines themselves.
 It’s something far simpler, yet incredibly effective.
 Can you guess what it is?
 It’s all about the ‘high extraction’ filter basket.

 A Game-Changer in Your Cup

-The Gold Standard of Filter Baskets
+The Gold Fundamental of Filter Baskets

 Let’s rewind back over a decade ago when Vince Fedele set the gold fundamental for modern filter baskets with his VST baskets.
 These were revolutionary at their time and quickly became popular in specialty coffee circles.
-However after years without any significant changes in this technology, we’ve seen an influx of new players promising more holes, faster flow rates and higher extractions.
+But after years without any significant changes in this technology, we’ve seen an influx of new players promising more holes, faster flow rates and higher extractions.

 New Kids on the Diffusion Block